makhijafalguni110/P2P/README.md

-# A peer-to-peer (P2P) file sharing and messaging application developed during the GEHU Hackathon 2025.
+# A peer-to-peer (P2P) file sharing and messaging application

 ## 🧠 Overview